angeleeads/Database-Group-Project/README.md

 ### Database Migration

 The project uses Knex.js for database migrations.
-Ensure you have a mySQL database set up.
+Ensure you have a MySQL database set up.
 Update the `knexfile.js` configuration file with your database connection details.
 Modify the `user` and `password` to your own.

-⚠️ Please make sure you have properly have the `sql_3rb.sql` file in your database before running the project
+⚠️ Please make sure you have properly have the `sql_3rb` database before running the project.

-1. Run migrations to create the necessary tables:

-    ```bash
-    npm run migrate:latest
-    ```

-    This will apply any pending migrations and set up the database.
+The database file is `src/database/3rb-combined.sql` and you can import it to your database.

 ### Running the Application

 1. Start the server:

     ```bash
-    node server.js
+    node src/database/server.js
     ```

     The server will run on http://localhost:3001.